Origin and emergent features of many-body dynamical localization

-\emph{Acknowledgment}---We thank Prof. Chushun Tian for many helpful suggestions.
+\emph{Acknowledgments}---We thank Prof. Chushun Tian for many helpful suggestions.
 We also thank Prof. Marcos Rigol for discussions.
-This work was supported by the National Natural Science Foundation of China (Grants No. 12375021 and No. 12247101), the Zhejiang Provincial Natural Science Foundation of China (Grant No. LD25A050002), the National Key Research and Development Program of China (Grant No. No. 2022YFA1404203) and the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2024-jdzx06).
-The Innsbruck team acknowledges funding by a Wittgenstein prize grant with the Austrian Science Fund (FWF) project number Z336-N36, by the European Research Council (ERC) with project numbers 789017 and 101201611, by an FFG infrastructure grant with project number FO999896041, and by the FWF's COE 1 and quantA.
-Y.G. is supported by the FWF with project number 10.55776/COE1.
+This work was supported by the National Natural Science Foundation of China (Grants No. 12375021 and No. 12247101), the Zhejiang Provincial Natural Science Foundation of China (Grant No. LD25A050002), the National Key Research and Development Program of China (Grant No. 2022YFA1404203), and the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2024-jdzx06).
+The Innsbruck team acknowledges funding by a Wittgenstein Prize grant with the Austrian Science Fund (FWF) [Grant DOI: 10.55776/Z336] Project No. Z336-N36, by the European Research Council (ERC) with Projects No. 789017 and No. 101201611; by an FFG infrastructure grant with Project No. FO999896041; and by the Austrian Science Fund (FWF)’s [Grant DOI: 10.55776/COE 1] and quantA.
 Z.C. also acknowledges the support from the University of Rochester.